matrix-org/matrix-spec-proposals/proposals/3706-partial-state-in-send-join.md

  * `auth_chain`: The spec currently defines this as "The auth chain for the entire current room state".
 We instead rephrase this as:

-   All events in the auth chain for the returned join event, as well as those in the auth chains for any events returned in `state`.
+   > All events in the auth chain for the returned join event, as well as
+   > those in the auth chains for any events returned in `state`.

    (Note that in the case that full state is being returned, the two definitions are equivalent.)

+ * If the `partial_state` query parameter was set, we make a further optimisation to `auth_chain`:

+   > Any events returned within `state` can be omitted from `auth_chain`.

+   For example: the `m.room.create` event is part of the room state, so must be included in `state`.
+However, it also forms part of the auth chain for all of the returned events, so in the current spec, must *also* be included in `auth_chain`.
+However, this is redundant, so we should omit it for calling servers which opt into that via the `partial_state` query param.

  * `servers_in_room`: A new field of type `[string]`, listing the servers active in the room (ie, those with joined members) before the join.